-Chapter two basically expands on the conceptual theme, critically surveying the literature and the contending positions of different theoreticians.
-The most important analytical contribution in this chapter, however, is in making the clear distinction between state and national powers.
-According to the "state-centered realism" hypothesis, Zakaria argues that statesmen will expand their nation's political interests abroad when they perceive a relative increase in state power, not national power, depending, that is, on the fraction of the latter that the former can extract.
-This approach draws on a tradition that treats the state as an autonomous actor with great impact on national policy.
-Thus, at one end of the spectrum lie those states that are cohesive, autonomous, wealthy, and maximal, and at the opposite end lie those that are divided, society-penetrated, poor and minimal.
+Chapter 2 basically expands on the conceptual theme, critically surveying the literature and the contending positions of different theoreticians.
+The most important analytical contribution in this chapter, however, is where it makes the clear distinction between state and national powers.
+According to the "state-centered realism" hypothesis, Zakaria argues, statesmen will expand their nation's political interests abroad when they perceive a relative increase in state power, not national power, depending on the fraction of the latter that the former can extract.
+This approach draws on a tradition that treats the state as an autonomous actor with great impact on national policy (p.
+187).
+Thus, at one end of the spectrum lie those states that are cohesive, autonomous, wealthy, and maximal, and at the opposite end lie those that are divided, society-penetrated, poor, and minimal (pp. 38-39).
 The stronger the state, the greater its ability to extract national power for its ends.
-The strength of this hypothesis lies in its continued upholding of "power" as a critical variable, thus maintaining the over-all logic of classical realism.
-It further adds greater sophistication and precision in measuring power, allowing for the development of a more accurate theory, without any real loss of parsimony.
+The strength of this hypothesis lies in its continued upholding of "power" as a critical variable, thus maintaining the overall logic of classical realism.
+It further adds greater sophistication and precision in measuring power, allowing for the development of a more accurate theory, without any real loss of parsimony (p.
+35).

-Chapter three is more of a historical survey, which attempts to trace the reasons behind the glaring disparity between "America's strength and its paltry influence abroad."
-Despite the tremendous resources at its disposal and its almost meteoric economic and industrial growth from the end of the Civil War until the 1890s, it became evident to major European actors that the United States was not actually translating its rising power into political activism abroad.
-Zakaria provides counter-factual arguments against those who had offered different explanations for such an historical aberration.
-He purports, through the study, to examine fifty-four cases of distinct opportunities to expand between 1865 and 1908, broken down in a period of non-expansion (1865-1889) and that of expansion (1889-1908).
-He proceeds to state that, although in testing the theories of state-centered realism and defensive realism both accorded with some cases, the former theory actually explained American behavior much more.
-As a matter of fact, and counter to defensive realism's predictions, when the United States faced threats from abroad, it did not expand, it retrenched.
-Reasons for non-expansion thus were not to be found in American isolationism, the social and economic after-effects of the Civil War, or in a profound sense of security, but rather in the fact that the American state was "weak, divided and decentralized," providing policymakers with "little usable power."
-The very structure of the political system and the constant strife between the executive and the Senate, which sought to wrest control of foreign policy, prevented expansionist visions such as those of Secretary of State William Henry Seward from coming to fruition.
-Once this situation had been rectified with the birth of the modern presidency under William McKinley (1897-1901), there emerged a symbiotic relationship between national executive power and foreign policy activism that continued throughout the twentieth century.
+Chapter 3 is more of a historical survey which attempts to trace the reasons behind the glaring disparity between "America's strength and its paltry influence abroad" (p.
+46).
+Despite the tremendous resources at its disposal and its almost meteoric economic and industrial growth from the end of the Civil War until the 1890s, it became evident to major European actors that the United States was not actually translating its rising power into political activism abroad (p.
+48).
+Zakaria provides counterfactual arguments against those who had offered different explanations for such a historical aberration.
+He purports to have examined fifty-four cases of distinct opportunities to expand between 1865 and 1908 broken down into two periods - nonexpansion (1865-89) and expansion (1889-1908).
+He proceeds to state that, although in testing the theories of state-centered realism and defensive realism both accorded with some cases, the former theory actually explained American behavior much more accurately (pp. 54-55).
+As a matter of fact, and counter to defensive realism's predictions, when the United States faced threats from abroad, it did not expand, it retrenched (p.
+81).
+Thus, reasons for nonexpansion were not to be found in American isolationism, the social and economic aftereffects of the Civil War, or in a profound sense of security, but rather, in the fact that the American state was "weak, divided, and decentralized," providing policymakers with "little usable power" (pp. 48-55).
+The very structure of the political system and the constant strife between the executive and the Senate, which sought to wrest control of foreign policy, prevented expansionist visions such as those of Secretary of State William Henry Seward from coming to fruition (p.
+63).
+Once this situation had been rectified with the birth of the modern presidency under William McKinley (1897-1901), there emerged a symbiotic relationship between national executive power and foreign policy activism that has continued throughout the twentieth century (p.
+12).